-2017 grant applications HAS BEEN filled. we are accepting 2018 Grant applications.
+2017 grant applications HAS BEEN filled. we WILL START PROCESSING 2018 Grant applications in the middle of November.

 Funding Guidelines for the TOW Grant Program